peat-platform/tracklet/README.md

 ```

 #### Set user access
-Set access to one of 3 levels; access, noaccess, admin
+Set access to one of 3 levels; view, noaccess, admin

 ```javascript
 tracklet.setAccess({